amanzi/amanzi/spack/README.md

-    hypre [on]                     --      on, off                 Enable Hypre solver support mesh_framework [mstk]          --      mstk, moab              Unstructured mesh framework mesh_type [unstructured]       --      unstructured,           Select mesh type: unstructured or structured structured
-    physics [amanzi]               --      amanzi, ats             Physics implementation shared [on]                    --      on, off                 Build shared libraries and TPLs silo [off]                     --      on, off                 Enable Silo reader for binary files tests [on]                     --      on, off                 Enable the unit test suite
+    hypre [on]                     --      on, off                 Enable Hypre solver support mesh_framework [mstk]          --      mstk, moab              Unstructured mesh framework mesh_type [unstructured]       --      unstructured,           Select mesh type: unstructured or structured structured              (the structured option is currently NOT supported) physics [amanzi]               --      amanzi, ats             Physics implementation shared [on]                    --      on, off                 Build Amanzi shared (note that this variant ONLY applies to amanzi and NOT to its dependencies) silo [off]                     --      on, off                 Enable Silo reader for binary files tests [on]                     --      on, off                 Enable the unit test suite (currently working on the OFF option for tests)
 ```

-# Building and testing Amanzi with spack
+# Building Amanzi with Spack

-Depending on the different systems you might be using, it is recommended to use specific specs for the amanzi build.
+Depending on the different systems you might be using, it is recommended to use specific specs for the Amanzi build.
-Below you can find some system specific tested commands for the amanzi installation via spack
+Below you can find some system specific tested commands for the Amanzi installation via Spack.

-# Darwin
+# LANL's Darwin
 Go on a compute node and add the following spec to the packages.yaml file:
 ```
 packages: